Help Your Vet Help Your Dog

 For the down, he should be in the sit position.
 Put a treat just in front of his nose and slowly bring it to the floor between his toes.
 His head will lower to get the treat.
 When it does, wait until his head is almost touching the floor, and then slowly drag the treat towards you.

-a Person Moving His Body in New Ways
+Handling Exercises Acclimate Your Dog to Moving His Body in New Ways

 While you are at home, handle your dog as your vet would during an exam.
 Choose a quiet time and quiet place.
 Give him treats during this whole process and let him become comfortable with each part of the process before proceeding to the next part.